-The controls for the outside power mirrors are located on the driver's door armrest.
+The outside power mirror controls are located on the driver's door armrest.

 Use the selector switch located below the four-way control panel to choose either the left or right outside mirror.
 Then press any of the four arrows located on the control pad to move each mirror in the desired direction.